Family and community services: Online master’s degree

 - Transcripts of all previous college or university education.
 Upload unofficial transcripts in your online application.
 If you are accepted, you will be asked to provide official transcripts.

 - Three letters of recommendation.
 In the online application, you will need to supply names and contact details of three professionals who can attest to your critical thinking, analytical and writing skills, demonstrating your potential as a graduate student and professional.
-Graduate Studies will contact your references with instructions regarding the letters.
+The Graduate School will contact your references with instructions regarding the letters.

 - Resumé or CV documenting your research and/or professional experience.